Hepatic Encephalopathy In Your Dog And Cat

 What Would Be The Best Long Term Diet For My Dog Or Cat With Hepatic Encephalopathy?

 Many veterinarians believe that reducing your pet’s protein intake and upping its carbohydrate intake might reduce the symptoms of hepatic encephalopathy.
 That is because protein breakdown is the source of much of the blood ammonia that is thought to play a part in your dog or cat’s symptoms.
-But other veterinarians (and human physicians [rptref]) avoid low protein diets because pets (and humans) can develop malnutrition when fed low protein diets.
-The actual protein requirements of ill pets can be even greater than the protein requirements of healthy ones.
-Those veterinarians simply suggest that the pet’s protein intake not be “excessive”.
-Pets would probably also benefit from frequent small meals rather than one or two large ones.
-The reduced number of healthy cells in your pet’s liver might be able to manage the ammonia produced by small more frequent meals easier than by large less frequent meals.
+But other veterinarians and human physicians avoid suggesting low protein diets because pets and humans have been known to develop malnutrition when fed significantly lower protein diets.
+The actual protein requirements of ill pets is sometimes even greater than the protein requirements of healthy ones.
+Those veterinarians simply suggest that your pet’s protein intake not be “excessive”.
+Your dog or your cat would probably also benefit from frequent small meals rather than one or two large ones.
+In theory, the reduced number of healthy cells in your pet’s liver might be able to manage the ammonia produced by small more frequent meals easier than by large less frequent meals.
 Once you dog or cat is on medications like lactulose, its ability handle protein should also improve.
 Physicians have observed that their human patients with hepatic encephalopathy seem to do better when plant protein rather than animal protein is the main source of protein in their diets.
 I have known that to be the case in some HE dogs as well.

 Veterinarians will often also suggest you give your pet antioxidants, supplements with added vitamin E and/or C, silymarin (milk thistle) and/or s-adenosyl-methionine (SAMe).
-There is no harm in doing that but there is minimal hard data that they are helpful.
-Give them a try long enough to see if they are beneficial.
+There is no harm in doing so, but there is minimal data at best to show that they are helpful.
+Since there are so few proven options, give these things a try long enough to see if they are beneficial.

-Humans, in a similar hepatic encephalopathy situation to your dog or cat would be place on a liver transplant waiting list .
+Humans, in a similar hepatic encephalopathy situation to your dog or cat, would be place on a liver transplant waiting list .
 Your pet does not currently have that option.
-But there are visionary veterinarians pioneering other options right now. (ref1, ref2)
+There are visionary veterinarians searching for other options for our pets. (read here)

-My personal believe is that it is quackery for anyone to offer to “regenerate” your pet’s liver with fat-derived stem cells.
-There are companies currently marketing those “treatments” for pets.
-Although it is the current rage, others (including me) have no faith in those procedures. (ref)
+My personal believe is that it is dishonest for anyone to offer to “regenerate” your pet’s liver with fat-derived stem cells.
+There are companies currently marketing those “treatments” for dogs and cats.
+Although stem cells are the current rage, others (including me) have no faith in those procedures. ( read here )

 What Is The Long Term Outlook For My Dog or Cat?
 What Does The Future Hold?

-You have to realize that many of the suggested treatments for HE that veterinarians have today are of unproven value in extending a pet’s life.
-Veterinarians and physicians have nothing that will regrow or regenerate a failing liver in man or beast.
-When veterinarians locate a particular, correctable anatomical reason for your pet’s liver failure, its surgical options for a long life greatly increase.
-My favorite places to have those decisions made are the AMC in Manhattan, Angell Memorial in Boston, Penn Vet and the U. of C., Davis.
-In Europe, Utrecht, in the UK, the RVC .
-I have had clients happy with the objectivity of all of them.
-Even if you utilize corporate services like the VCA, a second opinion from one of the above is prudent.
+You have to realize that many of the suggested treatments for HE that we veterinarians have today are of unproven value in extending your pet’s life.
+Veterinarians and physicians of today have nothing that will regrow or regenerate a failing liver.
+When veterinarians locate a particular, correctable anatomical reason for your pet’s liver failure, its surgical options for a long life increase greatly.
+My favorite places to have those decisions made are the AMC in Manhattan (Dr. Chick Weisse), Angell Memorial in Boston, Penn Vet and the U. of C., Davis.
+In Europe, Utrecht, and in the UK, the RVC .
+I have had clients happy with the objectivity and surgical competence of all of them.
+Even if you utilize profit-driven corporate conglomerates like VCA or Blue Pearl, a second opinion from one of the above is prudent.

-If you go to this human Wikipedia entry , you will see than several of the standard treatments we veterinarians still use in confirmed cases of HE have been laid aside in human medicine as being ineffective.
-But if you pet can be stabilized, its time progression (speed) of liver function decline is quite variable.
-I have two of the more current diagnostic and treatment guidelines for dogs and cats with HE but I can not post them here.
-I mentioned most, if not all, of the therapies they suggest in this article; but Email me if they are of interest to you and I will send them to you.
+If you go to the human Wikipedia HE entry , you will see than several of the standard treatments we veterinarians still use in confirmed cases of HE were laid aside by human medicine long ago as being ineffective.
+But if you dog or cat can be stabilized, its time progression (speed) of liver function decline is quite variable.
+I have two of the more current diagnostic and treatment guidelines for dogs and cats with HE but I cannot post them here.
+In this article, I mentioned most, if not all, of the therapies they suggest.
+But email me if they are of interest to you and I will send them for you to read .